 01 of 08

-Picking up a bottle of white cranberry juice is key to the look.
-It pairs wonderfully with unfiltered apple juice, fresh-squeezed lemon juice, and two types of rum.
+A fruity rum punch, the Halloween harvest recipe is absolutely delicious.
+Melon liqueur and white cranberry juice are the stars of this punch.
+They pair wonderfully with unfiltered apple juice, fresh-squeezed lemon juice, and two types of rum.
 Be sure to add lots of fruit garnishes to finish it off in spooktacular fashion!

 02 of 08

 How about a bowl of sangria for Halloween?
 The bloody rum punch is a perfect choice and it's very easy to make.
 It's filled with rum and red wine with just a hint of fruit.
 You'll definitely appreciate that this recipe uses half the ingredients of a typical sangria without sacrificing the taste.